-- 3.1 Proposed Plan Change 26 is intended to give effect to regulatory methods to mange threats identified in the Rakaia Huts Conservation Management Plan (CMP).
-The Plan Change is specifically concerned with the culture and heritage provisions of the District Plan which relate specifically to wāhi taonga management areas and sites in and around Rakaia Huts Township, specifically Wāhi Taonga Management Site C39, Wāhi Taonga Management Area C103 and Silent File Area C48. - 3.2 The Plan Change does not intend to make any substantive amendments to any objectives or policies which relate to cultural sites across the remainder of the District.
-Some minor amendments to correct spelling errors will occur, along with amendments to the explanation and reasons for various Objectives and Policies and reasons for rules. - 3.3 The majority of the changes resulting from the Plan Change will be to District Plan Planning map133 and the rules which manage activities in the wāhi taonga management areas in and around the Rakaia Huts Township. - 3.4 Both volumes of the operative District Plan contain a number of provisions which deal with the protection of historic heritage values, including those in and around the Rakaia Huts Township.
+3.1 Proposed Plan Change 26 is intended to give effect to regulatory methods to mange threats identified in the Rakaia Huts Conservation Management Plan (CMP).
+The Plan Change is specifically concerned with the culture and heritage provisions of the District Plan which relate specifically to wāhi taonga management areas and sites in and around Rakaia Huts Township, specifically Wāhi Taonga Management Site C39, Wāhi Taonga Management Area C103 and Silent File Area C48.

+- 3.2 Proposed changes identified in the Plan Change are not focused on preservation (do not touch the land), but rather on conservation (so that the land can continue to be used), while the history of the area is recorded. - 3.3 The Plan Change does not intend to make any substantive amendments to any objectives or policies which relate to cultural sites across the remainder of the District.
+Some minor amendments to correct spelling errors will occur, along with amendments to the explanation and reasons for various Objectives and Policies and reasons for rules. - 3.4 The majority of the changes resulting from the Plan Change will be to District Plan Planning map133 and the rules which manage activities in the wāhi taonga management areas in and around the Rakaia Huts Township. - 3.5 Both volumes of the operative District Plan contain a number of provisions which deal with the protection of historic heritage values, including those in and around the Rakaia Huts Township.
 The purpose of these provisions is to ensure the protection of, among other matters, archaeological sites and sites of significance to Tangata Whenua from inappropriate use, development or destruction.